 What Is a Wrongful Death Claim?

-A wrongful death claim may be pursued when any type of accident results in the death of another.
+A wrongful death lawsuit in Alabama may be pursued when any type of accident results in the death of another.
 This includes, but is not limited to:

 Incidents of medical malpractice;